 This FTM top surgery procedure is typically recommended for people with larger chest tissue and extra skin.

-Please click here to see example of a double incision mastectomy with free nipple grafting.
+Please click here to see an example of a double-incision mastectomy with free nipple grafting.

 Double Incision Top Surgery with Pedicle Nipple Areola Complex

-This FTM top surgery procedure is very similar to the double incision top surgery with nipple-areola grafts, with the exception that the nipple and areola are not placed back as free graft, but kept on a pedicle of tissue which can potentially preserve the sensation.
-This also may result in a more natural nipple areola complex.
+This FTM top surgery procedure is very similar to the double incision top surgery with nipple-areola grafts, with the exception that the nipple and areola are not placed back as free grafts, but kept on a pedicle of tissue which can potentially preserve the sensation.
+This also may result in a more natural nipple-areola complex.
 Regardless of these advantages, most patients prefer the previous option as it provides a more flattering masculine chest and avoids potential blood flow issues to the nipple.